 This, of course, is up to you and depends on the size of your store.
 There are the technical maintenance pieces, but you will also need ongoing marketing, other support, and if you choose, someone to keep your content fresh and updated.

 On the tech side, you will need to keep WooCommerce, WordPress, all of the extensions you are using and other plugins updated.
 That means testing, staging sites, backing up, all that good stuff, to make sure your site doesn’t explode and your customers become stranded.
 There will be other needs you will have along the way as well.
-I recommend that you check out a service like WPBuffs or GoWP to help you with peace of mind.
+I recommend that you check out a service like GoWP to help you with peace of mind.

 8. What should I consider when choosing my host?